rishivanukuru/rishivanukuru.github.io/_projects/ARBIT.md

 {% include gallery id="gallery8" caption="Closing the board and the application with a flourish (and some fun animations)." %}

 We might have used up much more paper and cardboard than we had set out to save, but the project was a really fun experience.
-While it helped demonstrate how there is much that we can understand about spatial interfaces before reaching the technical development stage, I left the course with a strong belief that I would need to pick up the required prototyping skills in order to do meaningful work in this area moving forward.

-Just two weeks after this project, I found myself in a research team where one of my main responsibilities was to develop working prototypes of VR interactions, and I've become a lot more familiar with building out XR systems in the time since.

-Looking back, this was perhaps the turning point where I started thinking of myself as someone interested in more technical HCI research, and not just interaction design.